-- cl_active Client connections that are linked to server connection and can process queries. - cl_waiting Client connections that have sent queries but have not yet got a server connection. - cl_cancel_req Client connections that have not forwarded query cancellations to the server yet. - sv_active Server connections that are linked to a client. - sv_idle Server connections that are unused and immediately usable for client queries. - sv_used Server connections that have been idle for more than server_check_delay, so they need server_check_query to run on them before they can be used again. - sv_tested Server connections that are currently running either server_reset_query or server_check_query. - sv_login Server connections currently in the process of logging in. - maxwait How long the first (oldest) client in the queue has waited, in seconds.
+- cl_active Client connections that are either linked to server connections or are idle with no queries waiting to be processed. - cl_waiting Client connections that have sent queries but have not yet got a server connection. - cl_active_cancel_req Client connections that have forwarded query cancellations to the server and are waiting for the server response. - cl_waiting_cancel_req Client connections that have not forwarded query cancellations to the server yet. - sv active Server connections that are linked to a client. - sv_active_cancel Server connections that are currently forwarding a cancel request. - sv_being_canceled Servers that normally could become idle but are waiting to do so until all in-flight cancel requests have completed that were sent to cancel a query on this server. - $\mathbf{sv_idle}$ Server connections that are unused and immediately usable for client queries. - sv_used Server connections that have been idle for more than server_check_delay, so they need server_check_query to run on them before they can be used again.

+sv_tested Server connections that are currently running either server_reset_query or server_check_query.

+sv_login Server connections currently in the process of logging in.

+maxwait How long the first (oldest) client in the queue has waited, in seconds.
 If this starts increasing, then the current pool of servers does not handle requests quickly enough.
 The reason may be either an overloaded server or just too small of a pool_size setting.

-maxwait_us Microsecond part of the maximum waiting time.

-pool_mode The pooling mode in use.
+maxwait_us Microsecond part of the maximum waiting time. pool_mode The pooling mode in use.